 100% unique to The Travel Franchise, this ‘experience’ is designed to help the Travel Franchise homeworkers develop their business bigger and better than any other homeworker.
 A bold claim, but given it’s unique training content, Homeworkers with The Travel Franchise are potentially given a head start in business.

-Paul Harrison, Co-Ownerof Not Just Travel says “we recognise that most people who become Homeworkers with us have never been self-employed before.
+Paul Harrison, Co-Founder of The Travel Franchise says “we recognise that most people who become Homeworkers with us have never been self-employed before.
 This coaching programme is massively important to their success”

 The Elite Experience was hosted in conjunction with Beachcombers Tours who created a very special itinerary for the group.
 “The Travel Franchise wanted to create a very special tour which showed off Mauritius to its Homeworkers, allowed their corporate team time to provide bespoke training and treated their Homeworkers like VIP’s” said Rupert Diggins, Sales Manager for Beachcomber Tours who was approached by The Travel Franchise and asked to help create something unique.